Powerlearnproject/se-day1-assignment-21bright/README.md

 List and briefly explain the phases of the Software Development Life Cycle.
-Requirements- The first step is gathering user requirements and the documenting user needs and system requirements.
+1.Requirements- The first step is gathering user requirements and the documenting user needs and system requirements.
-Design-Creating and drafting a high-level and detailed designs of the software architecture and user interface.
+2.Design-Creating and drafting a high-level and detailed designs of the software architecture and user interface.
-Implementation-Based on the design specification we write the code to meet this specfications.
+3.Implementation-Based on the design specification we write the code to meet this specfications.
-Testing-This is the testing the software to ensure good quality and it meets functional requirements.
+4.Testing-This is the testing the software to ensure good quality and it meets functional requirements.
-Deployment of the Software is the fifth step where you realse the software for userds to use.
+5.Deployment of the Software is the fifth step where you realse the software for userds to use.
-Maintenance is the final stage where we provide support the user when using the solution, updates such security and functionalty ,and enhancement after deployment
+6.Maintenance is the final stage where we provide support the user when using the solution, updates such security and functionalty ,and enhancement after deployment

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
-Waterfall is a sequential process which follows a linear and sequentail approach where each phase (requirements, design, implementation, testing, deployment, and maintenance) must be completed first before moving to the next.
+1. Waterfall is a sequential process which follows a linear and sequentail approach where each phase (requirements, design, implementation, testing, deployment, and maintenance) must be completed first before moving to the next.
-Agile methodologies is a iterative process where the project developnment is broken down into small and manageable units.
+2.Agile methodologies is a iterative process where the project developnment is broken down into small and manageable units.
 Scenarios for Waterfall and Agile Methodologies; Waterfall
 Example Scenario: Developing a governmental system for processing legal documentation.
 This project has well-defined requirements that are unlikely to change, and regulatory compliance requires extensive documentation.
 The sequential nature of Waterfall ensures that all legal and compliance requirements are met before moving forward.